How to Choose the Right Ski Length

 To put it simply, rocker is the opposite of camber.
 It is the early rise in the tip and/or tail of a ski.
 An easy way to think about this is to look where the tip of the ski begins to curve upwards.
 In fully-cambered skis, that curvature will start very close to the tip of the ski.
 In rockered skis, it will start closer to the midpoint of the ski.

 Two decades ago, rocker didn’t exist.
 Most skis had abrupt curvature in the tips, with lots of camber.
-In 2002, several ski brands introduced “reverse camber,” another term for rocker, to the ski industry.
-Inspired by surfboards, the goal of this tip rocker was to make a ski that could initiate turns easier, and float better in deep snow.
-This unique design ushered in the era of powder skis.
+In 2002, several ski brands introduced “reverse camber,” another term for rocker, in combination with much wider skis.
+Inspired by water skis, the goal of this tip rocker was to make a ski that could initiate turns easier, and float better in deep snow.
+This unique design ushered in the era of powder skis with a wider ski waist width.

-If you lay down a fully rockered ski on the ground, there will be only one point of contact.
+If you lay down a full rocker ski on the ground, there will be only one point of contact.
 This point of contact will be at or near the center.
 Luckily, you don’t have to choose pure rocker or pure camber in a ski.
 Numerous skis on the market today have a great combination of both.

 What Is Effective Edge, And How Does It Affect The Length Of Ski I Should Choose?

 Effective edge is the amount of contact that the metal edge on the midsection of the ski has with the snow surface when making a turn.
 Cambered skis have lots of effective edge to provide grip and power throughout the turn.
-Skiers who use dedicated carving skis with lots of camber generally ski on shorter to medium-length skis for their height.
+As such, the camber of a ski directly affects the turning radius of the ski.
+Skiers who use dedicated carving skis for quicker turns generally ski on shorter to medium-length skis for their height.

-Rockered skis, on the other hand, have a short amount of effective edge, meaning that the midsection of the ski that is gripping the slope is much shorter.
-This shortened effective edge will make the ski feel shorter.
-People riding rockered or partially-rockered skis often choose to go for longer lengths because of the shortened effective edge.
+Rockered skis, on the other hand, have a shorter effective edge, meaning that the midsection of the ski that is gripping the slope is much shorter.
+This shortened effective edge can decrease the turning radii of the ski by several meters and make the ski feel shorter.
+People riding a ski with a lot of rocker often choose to go for longer lengths because of the shortened effective edge.

 The Bottom Line

-As you’ve learned in this article, there are many factors that go into selecting a ski length.
-Your height, weight, skiing ability, and type of ski all play a large part in deciding what length of skis to purchase.
-Chat with me or one of my fellow Ski Experts here on Curated for free advice and recommendations.
+As you’ve learned in this article, there are many factors that go into selecting the right size ski length for you.
+Your height, weight, skiing ability, as well as ski dimensions, all play a large part in deciding what ski length to purchase.
+But don't ever overlook the most important factor in choosing a ski length: personal preference.
+If you want to ski shorter or longer than recommended, and that's where you are most comfortable, then you go for it!
+In the meantime, feel free to chat with me or one of my fellow Ski Experts here on Curated for free advice and recommendations.
 We are happy to help you find a ski length that is perfect for you and your ability.